HwWobbe/Wip-Main/README.md

 <hr>

 - TtT:
-  - 06-23: resumed Focus, noting that DiigoH can process this markup in a useful manner
+  - 06-23: resumed Focus, noting that DiigoH can process this raw GitHub markup in a useful manner
     - -24: restructuring this page  is a growing need
     - investigate Data Pipelines further
   - 06-20: started iterative miniTeam discussions, that may endure until 260630